Details

 2. This entity provides a guaranteed gateway to international markets and high-tech components that would otherwise be restricted.

-The investigation exposed a systemic flaw undermining the effectiveness of sanctions across the Russian defence sector — not just in the Supercam case, but wherever designations rely on names alone.
+The investigation exposed a systemic flaw undermining the effectiveness of sanctions across the Russian defence sector — not just in the Supercam case, but wherever designations rely solely on names.
 The findings carry direct policy implications for OFSI, the EU sanctions framework, and allied export control authorities: transitioning to entity-identifier-based designations would materially close the evasion channel currently enabling continued drone production.
-For compliance teams and sanctions screening providers, the name-vs-entity analysis framework developed here offers a replicable methodology for auditing whether existing designations are achieving their intended operational impact.
+For compliance teams and sanctions screening providers, the name-vs-entity analysis framework, developed here, offers a replicable methodology for auditing whether existing designations are achieving their intended operational impact.